-Outsourcing is when a business decides to delegate some of its functions to an individual or a team outside of the company.
-Due to the advances in technology, businesses of any size can benefit from technical expertise that they do not have in-house.
+Outsourcing definition: Outsourcing is when a business decides to delegate some of its functions to an individual or a team outside of the company.
+Due to the advances in technology, businesses of any size can benefit from technical expertise and outsourcing for skills that they do not have in-house.

-Access to outsourcing is becoming increasingly common.
+Access to business outsourcing is becoming increasingly common.
 A study has found that at least one in three people in the U.S. are gig workers.
 This report also found that the number of gig workers could reach around 40% by the year 2020.
-The increase in contingent workers, such as freelancers, contractors and gig workers, make it even more convenient for small businesses and entrepreneurs to outsource their work.
+The increase in contingent workers, such as freelancers, contractors and gig workers, make it even more convenient for small business outsourcing .

 Even if you can complete all of tasks yourself, this can prevent you from focusing on the big picture to grow your business.
-Outsourcing helps you streamline your business by allocating different tasks to outside companies and vendors.
+Business process outsourcing helps you streamline your business by allocating different tasks to outside companies and vendors.

 This enables small business owners and entrepreneurs to focus on areas that give them the best return on investment.
 When a specific task or project needs to be done, they can be outsourced as opposed to hiring an in-house team.
 This avoids paying full-time wages, benefits like health insurance and finding office space to house the additional employees, which results in reducing operational and labor costs.

-According to Deloitte’s Global Outsourcing Survey of 2018, keeping costs down is still a major benefit of outsourcing.
-However, outsourcing has transitioned to partnerships with other agencies that provide a service that the company is unable to.
+According to Deloitte’s Global Outsourcing Survey of 2018, keeping costs down is still a major benefit of outsourcing various tasks and projects.
+However, business outsourcing has transitioned to partnerships with other agencies that provide a service that the company is unable to.

 Entrepreneurs and small businesses can use the power of outsourcing to scale their business without the associated overheads.
 Outsourcing is particularly beneficial when dealing with technical expertise that’s unavailable in-house.